dtoronto/hello-world/README.md

 # hello-world
-This is just a little bit of additional information. here is some more information
+This is just a little bit of additional information.<br>
+here is some more information<br>
-This is the most curent information and here is some more info
+This is the most curent information<br>
+and here is some more info